DracoArts/AI-System-in-Unity3D-Example/README.md

-# AI System in Unity
+# AI System in Unity3D Example
 This AI system provides a robust framework for creating intelligent NPCs (Non-Player Characters) in Unity, featuring pathfinding, decision-making, sensory detection, and state-based behaviors.
 The system is built using Unity's NavMesh for navigation and a Finite State Machine (FSM) approach for managing different AI behaviors.